mecid/mecid.github.io/_posts/2021-12-22-sf-symbols-in-swiftui.md

 #### Rendering mode
 SF Symbols support four rendering modes that allow you to customize the way SwiftUI colors them.
 Let's take a look at them.

-1. Monochrome: A mode that renders symbols as a single layer filled with color.
+1. *Monochrome*: A mode that renders symbols as a single layer filled with color.
-2. Multicolor: This method generates symbols as multiple layers with their inherited styles.
+2. *Multicolor*: This method generates symbols as multiple layers with their inherited styles.
-3. Hierarchical: A mode renders symbols as various layers, with different opacities applied to the foreground style.
+3. *Hierarchical*: A mode renders symbols as various layers, with different opacities applied to the foreground style.
-4. Palette: A way that renders symbols as numerous layers, with different styles used as the layers.
+4. *Palette*: A way that renders symbols as numerous layers, with different styles used as the layers.

-You can use the symbolRenderingMode view modifier to set a particular rendering mode in the environment and apply it across the view hierarchy.
+You can use the *symbolRenderingMode* view modifier to set a particular rendering mode in the environment and apply it across the view hierarchy.

 ```swift
 struct ContentView: View {